-(a) By Right.
-A person who participated in the proceedings before the Board may intervene in an appeal before the Court by filing with the Clerk a notice of intervention and serving a copy on all parties not later than 60 days after the date of the Clerk's notice of docketing (see Rule 4(b)(3) (Notice of Docketing)).
-See also Rule 28(d) (Intervenor's Brief).

-(b) With Permission.
-Any person who did not participate in the proceedings before the Board and who seeks to intervene in an appeal before the Court shall submit for filing with the Clerk a motion for permission to intervene and serve a copy on all parties not later than 60 days after the date of the Clerk's notice of docketing (see Rule 4(b)(3) (Notice of Docketing)).
-The motion shall contain a concise statement of the interest of the moving person or party and the grounds upon which he or she seeks intervention.
+- (a) By Right.
+A person who participated in the proceedings before the Board may intervene in an appeal before the Court by filing with the Clerk a notice of intervention and serving a copy on all parties not later than 60 days after the date of the Clerk's Notice of Docketing (see Rule 4(b)(3)(Notice of Docketing)).
+See also Rule 28(d) (Intervenor's Brief). - (b) With Permission.
+Any person who did not participate in the proceedings before the Board and who seeks to intervene in an appeal before the Court shall submit for filing with the Clerk a motion for permission to intervene and serve a copy on all parties not later than 60 days after the date of the Clerk's Notice of Docketing (see Rule 4(b)(3) (Notice of Docketing)).
+The motion shall contain a concise statement of the interest of the moving person or party and the grounds upon which intervention is sought.
+See also Rule 28(d) (Intervenor's Brief); Rule 27(b) (Motions-Response or Opposition). - (c) Extraordinary Circumstances.
+After the expiration of the time limit set in subsection (a) or (b), intervention will be permitted only on a finding of extraordinary circumstances. - (d) Petitions for Writ of Mandamus.
+A person who seeks to intervene in a petition for writ of mandamus shall submit for filing with the Clerk a motion for permission to intervene and serve a copy on all parties within a reasonable time after the date of the Clerk's Notice of Docketing (see Rule 4(b)(3) (Notice of Docketing)).
+The motion shall contain a concise statement of the interest of the moving person or party and the grounds upon which intervention is sought.
 See also Rule 28(d) (Intervenor's Brief); Rule 27(b) (Motions-Response or Opposition).

-(c) In Extraordinary Circumstances.
-After the expiration of the time limit set in subsection (a) or (b), intervention will be permitted only on a finding of extraordinary circumstances.

-(d) In Petitions for Writ of Mandamus.
-A person who seeks to intervene in a petition for writ of mandamus shall submit for filing with the Clerk a motion for permission to intervene and serve a copy on all parties within a reasonable time after the date of the Clerk's notice of docketing (See Rule 4(b)(3) (Notice of docketing)).
-The motion shall contain a concise statement of the interest of the moving person or party and the grounds upon which he or she seeks intervention.
-See also Rule 28(d) (Intervenor's Brief); Rule 27(b) (Motions-Response or Opposition).

-Rule 21: Extraordinary Relief
+RULES 16 THROUGH 20.
+(RESERVED)

+RULE 21.
+EXTRAORDINARY RELIEF
-(a) Petition: Service, Content, and Filing.
-Extraordinary relief from the Court may only be sought by filing a petition with the Clerk with proof of service on the respondent(s), the Secretary (if not a respondent), and any other party in interest.
-The petition shall-

-(1) state the precise relief sought;

-(2) state the facts necessary to understand the issues presented by the petition;

-(3) state the reasons why the Court should grant the petition, including why the petitioner has a clear and indisputable right to the writ and why there are inadequate alternative means to obtain the relief sought;

-(4) include an appendix containing copies of any order or decision or any other documents necessary to understand and support the petition; and

-(5) describe any public officer who is a respondent by name and official title.
+- (a) Petition: Service, Content, and Filing.
+A party desiring extraordinary relief may file a petition with the Clerk with proof of service on the respondent(s), the Secretary (if not a respondent), and any other party in interest.
+The petition shall - (1) state the precise relief sought; - (2) state the facts necessary to understand the issues presented by the petition; - (3) state the reasons why the petition should be granted, including why the petitioner has a clear and indisputable right to the writ and why there are inadequate alternative means to obtain the relief sought; - (4) include an appendix containing copies of any order or decision or any other documents necessary to understand and support the petition; and - (5) describe any public officer who is a respondent by name and official title.

-The requirements of Rules 3(f) (Payment of Fees) and 24 (Waiver of Filing Fee) apply to petitions.
+The requirements of Rules 3(e) (Payment of Fees) and 24 (Waiver of Filing Fee) apply to petitions.
 Upon receipt of the filing fee (unless waived pursuant to Rule 24 (Waiver of Filing Fee)), the Clerk will submit the petition to the Court.